sambanova/ai-starter-kit/CoE_jump_start/README.md

 This AI starter kit supports the following features:

-- Call CoE models using Sambaverse, providing the expert name and API key.
+- Multiple modes of operation: Expert, Simple, E2E with Vector DB, and Bulk Evaluation
-- Call CoE models using SambaStudio with a named expert.
+- Customizable expert categories and mappings
-- Call CoE models using SambaStudio with routing, automatically determining the appropriate expert based on the user query.
+- Integration with Langchain for document loading, splitting, and retrieval
-- Integrate with Langchain for document loading, splitting, and retrieval.
+- Use of Chroma as the vector database for efficient storage and retrieval
-- Use Chroma as the vector database for efficient storage and retrieval.
+- Streamlit app for easy interaction and visualization
-- Supports various configuration options through the `config.yaml` file.
+- Supports various configuration options through the `config.yaml` file

 ## Prerequisites